TheCyberArcher/EndeavourOS-Privacy/README.md

 Download EndeavourOS from the official website : [EndeavourOS Latest Release](https://endeavouros.com/#Download)

-AMD and Nvidia driver are integrated.
+>AMD and Nvidia driver are integrated.
 You will not need any further configuration and the system will install the necessary tools for you.

 Create an USB Bootable Drive with [USBdiskimager](https://aur.archlinux.org/packages/usbimager)

+At the install select the [Gnome Desktop Environment](https://www.gnome.org/)

+>Remove endeavourOS tools and gnome additionnals tools to obtain a clean and minimal install)

 <br />